 Segregated Wifi “guest access” networks can still be excluded from scope and still allow the company to choose “whole organisation” as long as no devices with company data use the guest Wifi.

 Check that devices are selected correctly as described in the Scoping Networks section earlier.

 The assessment cannot be marked if the operating system versions are not presented correctly.
-This is the degree of detail we require:
+For Windows Operating Systems we require the “edition” (pro, home, enterprise, etc) and version (2004, 20H2, etc).
+To help get this right, this is the degree of detail we require:

 - Windows Server 2012 R2

 If you wish, you can provide an itemised list, or provide a sentence or two, for example: